NativeScript/docs-v7/docs/ui/professional-ui-components/ng-ListView/How-To/selection-states.md

 <snippet id='angular-listview-howto-item-selection-template-html'/>

-### Handling the 'itemSelected' and 'itemDeselected' events
+### Handling the 'itemSelected' and 'itemDeselected' Events
 The last part of the task is to update the `selected` property of the `DataItems` when the selection state is changed.
 This is done using the corresponding selection events exposed by {% typedoc_link classes:RadListView %}:

 - {% typedoc_link classes:RadListView,member:itemSelectedEvent %}